Emissions Testing in Louisiana

 Smog Check Exemptions in Louisiana

 Safety and emissions testing is an annual requirement only for vehicles in the five-parish Baton Rouge area.
-Furthermore, certain vehicles are exempt from getting an OBDII emissions inspection in LA, including new vehicles manufactured within the past two years.
+Furthermore, certain vehicles are exempt from getting an OBDII inspection, including new vehicles manufactured within the past 2 years.
 However, new vehicles must undergo a portion of the car emission test, including the gas cap integrity test and anti-tampering check.

 Out-of-State Emissions Testing in Louisiana

-Vehicles must undergo a smog inspection in LA within the five-parish region if they are registered in the areas of Iberville, West Baton Rouge, East Baton Rouge, Livingston or Ascension.
-In areas with emissions testing reciprocity provisions, however, drivers may complete the test from out-of-state.
+Vehicles must undergo a smog inspection in LA within the five-parish region if registered in the areas of Iberville, West Baton Rouge, East Baton Rouge, Livingston or Ascension.
+In areas with emissions testing reciprocity provisions, however, drivers may complete the test while out-of-state.
 To learn more about completing a test in an out-of-state area, motorists must contact the Inspection and Maintenance (I/M) section of the LDEQ at 225-219-3574.

 Emissions Waivers in Louisiana

 Louisiana smog testing waivers are not available in the state.
-However, vehicles are exempt from OBDII smog checks if they were manufactured within the past two years or if vehicle owners live outside of the five-parish Baton Rouge area.
+However, vehicles are exempt from OBDII smog checks if they were manufactured within the past 2 years or if vehicle owners live outside of the Baton Rouge area.